gaoyuan/blog/posts/bayesian-logistic-regression.md

 \begin{equation}
 P(Z = 0 | X = (x\_i, y\_i), A = a, B = b) = \frac{1}{1 + exp(-ax\_i - by\_i)},
 \end{equation}
 where $A$, $B$ are the parameters in our model.
-In a Bayesian's eye, they are not cold-blooded reptiles (a number) but warm-blooded mammals (random variables).
+In a Bayesian's eyes, they are not cold-blooded reptiles (a number) but warm-blooded mammals (random variables).
 Wait, I love mammals, but what is our prior belief about them, before seeing any training examples?
 While, I don't have any, my intuition is just that any line is equally likely to separate the positive and negative training examples.
 How does that translates to the priors of $A$ and $B$?

 For that, let's look at the probability of points belonging to the opposite class
 \begin{equation}